KarenSpinner/newsletter-digest-standalone/README.md

 3. **Substack API** - only enable this (override in runstring argument) after verifying that your intended use complies with Substack TOS
    - Gets engagement metrics (`like_count`, `comment_count`, `restack_count`)
-   - Gets names of all byline authors
+   - Gets names of ALL byline authors

 ### Scoring Algorithm